kilmajster/email-api/README.md

 </h1>

 ## Description
-This is a basic email API that allows to create email messages before they will be send.
+This emails toolkit consist of two apps:
+- **api** to create new emails without sending it
+- **sender** that delivers pending messages

 ## Building & Running:
 Requirements: